reiddraper/data-traceability/data-traceability.markdown

 Keeping previous versions of the sites we crawl allows for some interesting analytics in the future.
 How many articles does the Boston Globe usually link to on their home page?
 Is there a bigger variety of news articles in the summer?
-We can start running new analytics without having to only use data since we turned the analytics on.
-We have a clear view of the past.
+Another useful byproduct of this is that we can run new analytics on past data.
+We're not confined to the data since we turned the new analytics on.